Progress

 Progress is movement towards a perceived refined, improved, or otherwise desired state.
-It is central to the philosophy of progressivism, which interprets progress as the set of advancements in technology, science, and social organization efficiency – the latter being generally achieved through direct societal action, as in social enterprise or through activism, but being also attainable through natural sociocultural evolution – that progressivism holds all human societies should strive towards.
+It is central to the philosophy of progressivism, which interprets progress as the increasing positive liberty of society; it views it as primarily achievable through direct societal action, as in social enterprise or through activism, but being also through natural sociocultural evolution – that progressivism holds all human societies should strive towards.

 The concept of progress was introduced in the early-19th-century social theories, especially social evolution as described by Auguste Comte and Herbert Spencer.
 It was present in the Enlightenment's philosophies of history.
 As a goal, social progress has been advocated by varying realms of political ideologies with different theories on how it is to be achieved.

 Measuring progress

 Specific indicators for measuring progress can range from economic data, technical innovations, change in the political or legal system, and questions bearing on individual life chances, such as life expectancy and risk of disease and disability.

 GDP growth has become a key orientation for politics and is often taken as a key figure to evaluate a politician's performance.
-However, GDP has a number of flaws that make it a bad measure of progress, especially for developed countries.
-For example, environmental damage is not taken into account nor is the sustainability of economic activity.
-Wikiprogress has been set up to share information on evaluating societal progress.
-It aims to facilitate the exchange of ideas, initiatives and knowledge.
+However, GDP has a number of known flaws that make it an imperfect measure of progress, especially for developed countries.
+For example, environmental damage is not taken into account, and neither is the sustainability of economic activity.
+Wikiprogress had been set up to share information on evaluating societal progress.
+Its aim was to facilitate the exchange of ideas, initiatives and knowledge.
 HumanProgress.org is another online resource that seeks to compile data on different measures of societal progress.